opencadc/storage-ui/README.md

 `gradle clean build`

 Will produce a `war` file in the `build/libs` directory that can be deployed into a Java container such as Tomcat or Jetty.

+### Configuration
+User Storage requires a properties file be available, named `org.opencadc.vosui.properties`.
+Both the VOSpace web service implementation and the Files web service User Storage uses must be configured before running this UI.

+#### VOSpace implementation
+To configure the VOSpace implementation User Storage should use, the org.opencadc.vosui.properties file should contain the following entries:

+`org.opencadc.vosui.service.name = <service_name>`

+`# The resource id of the VOSpace web service to use` `org.opencadc.vosui.<service_name>.service.resourceid = <URI that identifies the VOSPace web service>`

+`# Base URI to use as node identifier` `org.opencadc.vosui.<service_name>.node.resourceid = <URI that is the base of node identifiers>`

+`# Base home directory for authenticated users` `org.opencadc.vosui.<service_name>.user.home = <relative path, starting with '/'>`

+Note: replace <service_name> with the name of the VOSpace implementation in all cases, ie `vault` or `cavern`.

+#### File service implementation
+To configure the File service org.opencadc.vosui.properties should contain the following entry:

+`# Files service for returning content` `org.opencadc.vospace.files_meta_service_id = <URI resource ID of Files service>`

 ### Running